 Plant family: Cabombaceae

 Water shield (Brasenia schreberi) is a small floating leaf plant compared to the water-lilies which it resembles.
-Its leaves are oblong with a length of 5-12 cm and width of 2.5-6 cm.
+Its leaves are oblong with a length of 5-12 cm and a width of 2.5-6 cm.
 This aquatic plant grows commonly to about a depth of 2 meters, but sometimes deeper.
 It can form dense stands and provides great hiding places for bluegills and other panfish.
 I have often fished the edge of such beds on northern Wisconsin lakes with great success for bluegills and the occasional yellow perch.

 Water-shield has a understated, but interesting brown-purple flower with pettals from 12-15 mm long, appearing in July.
 These flowers are easy to overlook as they blend in well with the many floating leaves.